-- This was the reason given for the production of The Day the Clown Cried, a movie about a Holocaust-era clown which would have been Jerry Lewis' directorial debut.
+- This was the reason given for the production of The Day the Clown Cried, a movie about a Holocaust-era clown.

 - On Aeroflot Flight 593, the plane's captain took his two children into the cockpit to let them sit at the controls of the brand-new and impressive Airbus A310.
 The captain's teenaged son, who had no idea how the plane really worked, inadvertently disabled the autopilot.
 The flight crew, unfamiliar with the state-of-the-art autopilot, were unable to regain control of the aircraft.
 Flight 593 crashed, killing all 75 people on board.

-- Eating large quantities of food, e.g. as part of a contest, may seem like a badass thing to do...until the food coma and wooziness kick in less than an hour later.
+- Eating large quantities of food, e.g. as part of a contest, may seem like a fun thing to do...until the food coma and wooziness kick in less than an hour later.

 - The mega-popular image hosting site Imgur instituted paid advertisements in June 2015.
 The first company to attempt it was Warner Brothers Records.
 The Warner Bros.
 Records account had dropped to almost -60,000 reputation in less than a week.
 They made three whole posts before the account was reset due to this intense negative reception.
 This was mere days after the forced removal of NSFW comments (which in no way was related to the incoming advertisers, trust us), that sparked a mini-revolt by the community at large.
 Imgur reinstated NSFW comments as an option that was off by default.